 Best Overall : Final Draft

-Developed in 1990 by screenwriter Marc Madnick and software engineer Ben Cahan, Final Draft was the first screenwriting software on the market.
+Final Draft was developed in 1990 by screenwriter Marc Madnick and software engineer Ben Cahan.
 In 2016, it was purchased by production company Cast & Crew and has become the entertainment industry standard for screenwriting.
 We chose Final Draft as the best overall because it’s simple to use and includes tons of templates, auto-formatting, and powerful organizational tools to help screenwriters create well-crafted screenplays.

 Final Draft is built around efficiency and employs a SmartType feature that adds the names of characters and locations to a drop-down menu for easy access.
 It also offers over 300 templates for screenplays, teleplays, stage plays, and more; text-to-speech; alternate dialogue to create different versions of character lines; and a beat board and story map to help outline and organize ideas for film projects.
 Finally, Final Draft features real-time collaboration, time-saving keyboard shortcuts, and automatic file backups.

-Final Draft is available for Windows and Mac systems for a one-time fee of $249.99 and comes with a 30-day free trial.
+Final Draft is available for Windows and Mac systems for a one-time fee of $249.99 and comes with a 60-day free trial.
 Mobile versions for iPad and iPhone are also available for $9.99.

 Runner-Up, Best Overall : Movie Magic Screenwriter